lists: list comprehensions

 the difference between them is that in the first case I have to

-What if I had to build a list from an iterable but based on a condition?
-This is where a for loop or a list comprehension works better
+What if I had to build a list from an iterable based on a condition, how would I do it with the list constructor without changing the iterable?
+This is where a for loop or list comprehension works better

 red: make it fail